SandroContreras/PowerBankController/README.md

 - Chose IP5310 to simplify power-bank control while accepting uncertainty around USB-PD behavior.
 - Accepted larger PCB size to prioritize current handling and mechanical robustness.

-## Optimizations
+## Future Work
-Will cover:
-- Improved wiring layout
+- Improve wiring layout and enclosure integration
+- Perform basic electrical and thermal validation under load
-- Practical design refinements
+- Apply practical design refinements based on test results
-- Considerations for safety and reliability

 ## Lessons Learned
 This was my first time soldering.
 I quickly learned the soldering process through soldering the Battery Case Holders to the Charging Module.
 This project also taught me the importance of solder flux, both for creating clean joints and for desoldering.